hilldrew/chemex/scripts/README_GHS.md

 - Hazard statement (unfortunately without H-statement codes)
 - Rationale for classification

+This script *does not* take account of the PDF files provided on the NITE website which describe a limited number of individual errata/corrigenda.
+However, it seems that these errors have already been corrected in the XLS dataset which the script retrieves.

 ### What the program does

 Compiles the cumulative results of all chemical classifications and revisions.
 Produces two kinds of output: